wbarnes54/frogger/README.md

 # frogger
-CUSP is an outdated environment that supports 5 registers, and 10 easy to use addressing modes.
-It allowed me to make use of an IO mapped IO, and keyboard and timer registers to display moving characters on the screen.

 Objective: Make you character pass 9 lanes of traffic without collision, and within a certain time.
            If a new level is reached, cars will get bigger, and speeds will get faster.

-Implementation: Randomly generated cars and speeds for each level, but the minimum size and speed increase.
+Implementation: I used an outdated assembly language called CUSP.
+CUSP supports 5 registers and 10 easy to use addressing modes.
+It allowed me to make use of an IO mapped IO, and keyboard and timer registers to display moving characters on the screen.

 Structure of data: Array of objects (lanes) found at the bottom of the file.
   A lane includes a starting IO port, for which a sequence of cars should be drawn on the IO.